antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/README.md

 The project demonstrates the complete lifecycle of Android Enterprise device management, beginning with the creation of a Microsoft Intune tenant and progressing through device enrolment, application deployment, compliance management, configuration profiles, device administration, monitoring and troubleshooting.

-Rather than simply describing Microsoft Intune features, this repository documents the practical tasks performed by an Endpoint Administrator when deploying and managing Android Enterprise devices in a modern cloud-based environment.
+Rather than simply describing Microsoft Intune features, every chapter documents practical administrative activities performed while building a working Microsoft Intune environment.
+Each exercise combines technical explanations with annotated screenshots, demonstrating the day-to-day responsibilities of an Endpoint Administrator within a modern Microsoft cloud infrastructure.

-The laboratory was built using an existing Microsoft 365 tenant created during my previous Microsoft 365 Administration and Microsoft Entra ID Administration projects, demonstrating how Microsoft cloud services integrate to provide a complete endpoint management solution.
+This repository represents the third project within my **TechLab365 Microsoft Cloud Administration Portfolio**, building upon the Microsoft 365 Administration and Microsoft Entra ID Administration repositories to demonstrate the progression from tenant administration and identity management to modern endpoint management using Microsoft Intune.

 ---

 # Project Objectives

-Throughout this project, I developed practical experience with Microsoft Intune by completing a series of hands-on administrative exercises.
+Throughout this project, I developed practical experience with Microsoft Intune administration by completing a series of structured hands-on exercises.

 The primary objectives of this repository were to: